ganrad/oci-ai-services/oci-ai-ad-uad/README.md

       ![alt tag](./images/section-3-3-4.png)

       Click **Create** button to create the data asset.
 This should bring you back to the wizard.
 Click **Next** and on the **Train Model** page, optionally provide a name and description for the model.

+      Anomalies are usually explainable only in the context of past events within a time series.
+The *Window Size* parameter is used to set this contextual time window.
+When **Automatic Window Size** option is selected, the service automatically computes the window size value.
+However, in the case of use case #4, we are trying to detect *Point* anomalies and as such there is no need to look back at past events.

+      Uncheck the checkbox for **Automatic Window Size** and specify a value of 1 for **Window Size**.

       Leave the default values for other fields as is.
 See screenshot below.

       ![alt tag](./images/section-3-3-5.png)